martyf1y/Control/README.md

 Players can push around a weird creature on a puzzle world.
 Aim is to solve each puzzle and try reach the center!

 To do
-09.06.20
+07.07.20

 Level 2
-- Fix animation to dog occurs (think its as good as it can get)
-- Fix dog animation triggers
-- Only request animation triggers once
+- Inherit the player and monster into a character parent
 - Scale house correctly
 - Blend of house lights
 - Prefab letterboxes and newspapers around the world
 - Leash calculation correct
 - Hand animation pull
 - Dog grab animation
+- Fix animation to dog occurs (think its as good as it can get)